 Making Progress Throughout the year, a number of farmers who we work with across Europe made commitments and progress in reducing carbon emissions.
 In the UK and Ireland, 100% of farmers supplying milk for Cadbury Dairy Milk are tracking their GHG emissions on farms and working on action plans to reduce emissions.
 Approximately 70 farmers in the Selkley Vale group, for example, have completed their baseline and are in year two of their reduction program - to date, achieving an 8% reduction vs. baseline.
 This is equivalent to taking over 6,000 cars off the road.
 85% of dairy farmers who supply Milka in the Alpine region (Lactallis-Ravensburg) have completed their baseline and are also in year two of their reduction program - to date, achieving a 4% reduction vs. baseline.
 Moreover, FrieslandCampina Professional has signed a four-year agreement with us to reduce by 14% the carbon emissions of milk supplied by FrieslandCampina's member dairy farmers.
 The broad set of on-farm initiatives to work towards achieving this goal range from optimizing water management to improving manure storage and biodiversity.
-Testing New Techniques Together with Olam Food Ingredients (OFI), we have started a pilot program in Poland with the support of Wageningen University to baseline a number of local farms and test new techniques aiming to reduce 10% of CO2e by 2025.
-With Molkerei Ammerland and Milchlieferunggenossenschaft (MLG), we committed to baseline a number of local farms in northern Germany with the aim to achieve an 8 to 10% reduction of CO2e by 2025.
+Testing New Techniques Together with Olam Food Ingredients (OFI), we have started a pilot program in Poland with the support of Wageningen University to baseline a number of local farms and test new techniques aiming to reduce 10% of CO_2e by 2025.
+With Molkerei Ammerland and Milchlieferunggenossenschaft (MLG), we committed to baseline a number of local farms in northern Germany with the aim to achieve an 8 to 10% reduction of $\rm CO_2e$ by 2025.
 In Spain, we have started discussions with our supplier Calidad Pascual to help drive baselining efforts and start a local reduction program.
 "Working with Mondelez International and our suppliers in Poland can allow for traceable improvements of the climate footprint from the dairy farms until the final product.
 We are collaborating on a sustainability program in Poland to assess, define and implement the interventions needed to reduce the GHG emissions on dairy farms to help meet our shared goals for climate-friendly dairy, paving the way for net-zero and regeneration of natural capital."
-Andreas Zweifel Head of Sustainability Dairy 1 Annual GHG emissions are accounted for following the GHG Protocol Corporate Standards and using the operational control approach.
-Reporting includes activities of all Mondelēz International subsidiaries across all regions, except those acquired after December 31, 2021.
+Andreas ZweifelHead of Sustainability Dairy OFI

+1 Annual GHG emissions are accounted for following the GHG Protocol Corporate Standards and using the operational control approach.
+Reporting includes activities of all Mondelez International subsidiaries across all regions, except those acquired after December 31, 2021.
 All acquisitions until 2021 are incorporated in our GHG emissions for 2018, 2021 and 2022.
-In the reporting year 2022, we have recalculated our base year, 2021 and 2022 international subsidiaries across all regions, except those acquired after December 31, 2021.
-All acquisitions until 2021 are incorporated in our GHG emissions for 2018, 2021 and 2022.
-In the reporting year 2022, we have recalculated our base year, 2021 and 2022 international subsidiaries across all regions, except those acquired after December 31, 2021.
-All acquisitions until 2021 are incorporated in our GHG emissions for 2018, 2021 and 2022.
-In the reporting year 2022, we have recalculated our base year, 2021 and 2022 international subsidiaries across all regions, except those acquired after December 31, 2021.
-All acquisitions until 2021 are incorporated in our GHG emissions for 2018, 2021 and 2022.
-In the reporting year 2022, we have recalculated our base year, 2021 and 2022 international subsidiaries across all regions, except those acquired after December 31, 2021.
-All acquisitions until 2021 are incorporated in our GHG emissions for 2018, 2021 and 2022.
-In the reporting year 2022, we have recalculated our base year, 2021 and 2022 international subsidiaries across all regions, except those acquired after December 31, 2021.
-All acquisitions until 2021 are incorporated in our GHG emissions for 2018, 2021 and 2022.
-In the reporting year 2022, we have recalculated our base year, 2021 and 2022 international subsidiaries across all regions, except the subsidiaries across all regions, except the subsidiaries across all regions across all regions across and across across and across across and across 2 Excludes materials procured by third-party external manufacturers & co-packers for use in manufacturing Mondelez International finished goods.
-Overview Climate & Environmental Social Sustainability & Human Rights Sustainable Packaging Sustainable Ingredients DAIRY CONT.
+In the reporting year 2022, we have recalculated our base year, 2021 and 2022 inventory following the GHG Protocol Corporate Standards.
+For more details, please see the Carbon Accounting Manual.

+2 Excludes materials procured by third-party external manufacturers & co-packers for use in manufacturing Mondelez International finished goods.

+Overview

+Climate & Environmental

+Social Sustainability & Human Rights

+Sustainable Packaging

+Sustainable Ingredients